 For small practices, especially, a PMS can help enormously.
 If you don't have a large staff to handle the little things, they can take a significant portion of your time away from patient care.
 The PMS can be valuable, but an EHR also provides you with helpful treatment resources, like assessments and digital charting, so you can take detailed notes.

 Are Both PMS and EHR Necessary in Mental and Behavioral Healthcare?

-The answer to this question depends on your practice.
+The answer to this question depends on your therapy practice.
 In most cases, yes, because they perform different and vital functions with various benefits.
 Your PMS can help you cut down on time spent on administrative tasks, while an EHR can help you meet meaningful use standards and improve the patient care process.
 Both are also beneficial to a practice trying to go paperless or become more efficient.